Take the chapter quiz before and after you read this chapter.

 - Inherited blood disorders (e.g. spherocytosis, thalassaemia or sickle cell disease)

-- Chronic illness, such as tuberculosis and AIDS
+- Chronic illness, such as TB and AIDS

 - Severe malnutrition (due to lack of protein to produce haemoglobin)